vote/docs.voteamerica.org/docs/index.md

 - [Click here for the embed code for the free tools](https://www.voteamerica.com/embeds/)
 - Contact [sales@voteamerica.com](mailto:sales@voteamerica.com) for more information on paid accounts.

 VoteAmerica is a 501(c)(3) nonprofit organization.
-Paid accounts are managed via VoteAmerica LLC, which is a wholly owned subsidiary of VoteAmerica.
+VoteAmerica+ paid accounts are managed via VoteAmerica LLC, which is a wholly owned subsidiary of VoteAmerica.
 We do this for accounting purposes: everyone's life is just easier if software licensing is handled via a distinct legal entity.